puma/puma/docs/restart.md

 ## Phased restart

 Phased restarts replace all running workers in a Puma cluster.
-This is a useful way to gracefully upgrade the application that Puma is serving.
+This is a useful way to upgrade the application that Puma is serving gracefully.
 A phased restart works by first killing an old worker, then starting a new worker, waiting until the new worker has successfully started before proceeding to the next worker.
-This process continues until all workers have been replaced.
+This process continues until all workers are replaced.
 The master process is not restarted.

 ### How-to